7 Reasons You Keep Getting Lice and How to Stop Lice From Coming Back

 Discover the reasons you keep getting lice and more importantly, how to stop it from coming back.

-You discover head lice on you or your kid, then use a lice treatment or home remedy to try to kill it, followed by painstakingly removing lice eggs, hours of housecleaning, and loads of laundry--only to discover lice is back again a few weeks or even days later!
+You discover head lice on you or your kid, then use a lice treatment or home remedy to try to kill it, do hours of housecleaning, and loads of laundry – only to discover lice is back again a few weeks or even days later!

-There are seven major reasons people get stuck in this never-ending lice cycle, and it is not because they aren’t following the instructions.
+In this article, I explain the actual reasons people get stuck in this never-ending lice cycle, and it is NOT because they aren’t following the instructions.

-Super lice are on the rise.
-If you have gone through multiple rounds of lice treatment and lice keep returning regardless, you probably have the unfortunate pleasure of hosting super lice.
+If you have gone through multiple rounds of lice treatment and lice keep returning regardless, you have the unfortunate pleasure of hosting super lice.

 Super lice look and act just like ordinary head lice.
 They are the same size, shape, and color, making it so you can’t tell them apart just by looking at them.
 The difference between super lice and regular lice is that super lice have a mutation that makes them resistant to almost all over-the-counter and prescription lice treatments.